bettyli037/certified-kubernetes-administrator-course/docs/03-Scheduling/17-Practice-Test-StaticPods.md

   ```
   $ kubectl get pods --all-namespaces
+  $ kubectl get pods -A
   ```
   </details>

+Notes:
+When we check the ownerReferences of the static pods by looking at the yaml file with -o yaml in the command, we will notice that the kind is Node.
+That is one way to be sure whether a pod is static pod or not.
+For other normal pods, the kind of the owner might be ReplicaSet.

+We can also use more advanced command like selector and filter to find it out whether the kind of the owner is node or not.

 - Which of the below components is NOT deployed as a static pod?